ChubaaR/SafeGo/README.md

 # SafeGo

-A comprehensive Flutter-based safety and emergency tracking application designed to keep users safe during journeys and emergencies.
+SafeGo is a biometric-powered personal safety application designed to keep users safe during journeys and emergencies.

 ## Features